jamesoh3928/HaskGit/docs/Final.md

 When working on tests, there were cases where we needed to read and write to the same file to preserve the original content (e.g., after `gitUpdateRef` changes the ref file, we want to revert to the original so that the next test remains valid).
 However, due to lazy evaluation in Haskell, errors occurred because the file was being accessed while still in the process of being updated.
 For this reason, we opted to use strict IO in these cases.
 More information can be found on [this page](https://stackoverflow.com/questions/5053135/resource-busy-file-is-locked-error-in-haskell).

 We used the [`readFile'`](https://hackage.haskell.org/package/base-4.19.0.0/docs/System-IO.html#:~:text=The%20readFile%27-,function,-reads%20a%20file) function, which reads a file strictly.
+Also, to compress and decompress, we used the zlib library, which takes lazy bytestrings (Data.ByteString.Lazy.Char8) as input.
+This also caused a similar issue during testing, so the files were first read using strict bytestrings (Data.ByteString.Char8) and then converted to lazy bytestrings.

 #### Other challenges